kylep/kyle.pericak.com/content/posts/openstack/openstack-octavia.md

 There's a script in the Octavia GitHub repo that supposedly makes the required certificates, at least insecurely for testing.
 It doesn't work at the time of my writing this.
-It will let Kolla-Ansible install the sevice but load balancers will fail to create.
+It will let Kolla-Ansible install the service but load balancers will fail to create.